 This service is Medicaid's comprehensive and preventive child health program for individuals under age 21.
 The EPSDT service has been a part of the federal Medicaid program since its beginning in the late 1960s.
-In Wisconsin, the EPSDT program is called HealthCheck.
+In Wisconsin, the EPSDT program is called Health Check.

-The State requires health plans to ensure that 80% of their Medicaid members under age 21 have an age-specific number of HealthCheck screenings each year.
+The State requires health plans to assure that 80 percent of their Medicaid members under age 21 have an age-specific number of Health Check screenings each year.

-What is a HealthCheck?
+What is a Health Check?

-A HealthCheck promotes a comprehensive child health program of prevention and treatment.
-Health plans like MHS Health identify members and inform them of the benefits of prevention and the health services and assistance available.
+Health Checks promote a comprehensive child health program of prevention and treatment.
+Health plans like MHS Health seek out members and inform them of the benefits of prevention and the health services and assistance available.
 Health plans also help members and their families use health resources, including their own talents and knowledge, effectively and efficiently.

-A HealthCheck screening includes the following:
+A Health Check screening includes the following: